What is the worst thing you've ever done?

 The land of the free incarcerates more people than any country in the world—almost 2.2 million, according to the Bureau of Justice Statistics.
 Ninety-five percent of those in state prisons will be released, facing widespread social stigma and legal restrictions that hinder them from giving back to society (check out some of the most outrageous ones here).
 And every year, prisons release 600,000 people back into their communities.

 That's a lot of people to relegate to the fringes of society, even after their debt is paid.
-And the labels we give them have the power to change how they think about themselves and their potential.
+And dehumanizing labels only serve to stereotype and marginalize people, holding them back from building a future.
+The labels we give people have the power to change how they think about their identity and potential.

 "When someone can never shake the label 'offender,' it's as if the time or work they put into paying their debt means nothing," says Heather Rice-Minus, vice president of government affairs at Prison Fellowship®.

-Prison Fellowship holds to the belief that all people have God-given value, dignity, and the potential to change.
+Prison Fellowship believes that all people have God-given value, dignity, and the capacity to change.
 People are not the sum of their worst choices.
-As an organization and as a community, we want our language to reflect that—to lend to a culture that helps people with a criminal record to make important contributions to society and live up to their God-given potential.
+As an organization and as a community, we want our language to acknowledge people's full identities—to lend to a culture that helps people with a criminal record to make important contributions to society and live up to their God-given potential.
 And everybody's story is different.

 ENDING A LIFE SENTENCE

-Christopher Poulos' story took a turn in high school.
+Christopher Poulos' story took a turn for the worse in high school.
 First came the prescription drugs.
 Later it was cocaine, felony charges, and two and a half years in federal prison.

-Grappling with addiction behind bars, he entered a recovery program and took every step to prepare for a productive life on the outside.
+Battling addiction behind bars, he entered a recovery program and took steps to prepare for a productive life on the outside.
 Upon his release, he found a job, continued his recovery, and even went to law school, serving with task forces on addiction and criminal justice policy.
-He managed to pass the bar after an unusually lengthy and strenuous process, and today he serves as executive director at an addiction-treatment center.
+He managed to pass the bar after an unusually lengthy and strenuous process and went on to serve as executive director at an addiction-treatment center.

-But like hordes of other returning citizens written off as "ex-offenders" and "criminals," Chris faced roadblocks because of his felony record—a plight he compares to serving a life sentence.
+But like many returning citizens written off as "ex-offenders" and "criminals," Chris faced roadblocks because of his felony record—a plight he compares to serving a life sentence.

 Gina Evans has found this to be true throughout her recovery journey, too.
 The Minnesota mom found freedom from meth addiction and now works at a rehab and recovery center to help others find healing from life-controlling issues.